 Pro tip: Fireplaces, hardwood or marble floors and any custom finishes increase the value of the home and play an important factor in heating and maintenance costs.

 4. Bedrooms: Besides looking at the number of bedrooms you require, it is important to consider size in terms of fitting furniture, desks, and any other items you want to include in the room.
-Orientation, natural lighting, closet space, and en-suite facilities also add value to a residential property.
+Orientation, natural lighting, closet space, and En-Suite facilities also add value to a residential property.

-5. Closets and storage spaces: Closets and storage spaces are considered to be amongst the top value adding amenities that you should look at.
+5. Closets and storage spaces: Closets and storage spaces are considered to be amongst the top value-adding amenities that you should look at.
 Incorporating enough storage space in residential properties is essential to ensure a functional and organized home that can accommodate changing needs and use of space.

 6. Bathrooms: Bathrooms are some of the costliest renovations you can do in a house, so it should be one of the main features you look at with a sharp eye.
 Any signs of humidity and water damage should be red flags.
 Additionally, finishes such as carpeting or vinyl can be unsanitary and prone to water damage.
 Make sure you open any cupboards and storage spaces in the bathrooms, check the condition of the fixtures, and if possible, turn on taps.
 Quality finished bathrooms will increase the value of the property, and however much you may like bold colors and patterns, these will usually make the house harder to resell.

-7. Utility spaces: Besides a walk-in pantry that will surely be utilized to the max, look for utility set ups according to the property.
+7. Utility spaces: Besides a walk-in pantry that will surely be utilized to the max, look for utility setups according to the property.
 These include a laundry room or facilities which are now a must in most residential units.
 If the property boasts a garden, then a shed or adequate space in a garage will be needed for relevant tools and equipment.
-And of course, the garage, with two car garages being the preferred configuration, is a valued amenity, scoring highly on the requirements scale.
+And of course, the garage, with two-car garages being the preferred configuration, is a valued amenity, scoring highly on the requirements scale.

 9. Systems: Do you require central heat and air conditioning?
 Is an alarm system highly rated on your requirements list?
-Is the water heating system solar or electricity powered?
+Is the water heating system solar or electricity-powered?
 While some systems like alarms can be easily installed post-purchase, others will require structural and costly modifications.

 10. The Neighborhood: Last but not least, it’s not by accident that the most prominent tagline in real estate is “location, location, location”.
-Whether you decide to abide by the time-tested advice of buying the cheapest house in the best neighborhood you can afford or keeping an eye out for trends and up-and coming areas, where you decide to purchase property should be a key factor for your decision.
+Whether you decide to abide by the time-tested advice of buying the cheapest house in the best neighborhood you can afford or keeping an eye out for trends and up-and-coming areas, where you decide to purchase property should be a key factor for your decision.
 In these locales, your property will appreciate in value and you would also benefit from amenities of a higher standard.
 Cool areas near nightlife might work for some but will not be as convenient when trying to raise a family or work from home.
 Likely, if you do not own a car, you would need to take into consideration the transit connectivity and the amenities of the area.
 Make sure you research such facilities as schools and stores and look at the safety of the area.

 Home amenity requirements vary depending on your lifestyle, family size and needs, and of course your budget.
 While some add value to a home, others may offer comfort, convenience, and character.
-As the housing market evolves with green technology, smart home automations and multifunctional spaces and furniture, some amenities can become the basic norm as others become irrelevant and obsolete.
+As the housing market evolves with green technology, smart home automation, and multifunctional spaces and furniture, some amenities can become the basic norm as others become irrelevant and obsolete.